aljoxo/Arisen/README.md

   - If the modlist is updated from `1.0.0` to `2.0.0`, then this version is absolutely, under no circumstances, save safe.
   - If the modlist is updated from `1.0.0` to `1.1.0`, then this version is unlikely to be save safe, but it is possible depending on my consistency.
   - If the modlist is updated from `1.0.0` to `1.0.1`, then this version should only contain bug fixes and other miscellaneous tweaks that should have no affect on saves.
-  - The [changelog](https://github.com/aljoxo/Arisen/blob/main/ArisenChangelog.md) will almost always have a note about whether or not the update is save safe, and whether or not there are any additional, precautionary steps you should take to ensure your saves do not have issues.
+  - The [changelog](https://github.com/aljoxo/Arisen/blob/main/ArisenChangelog.md) will almost always have a note about whether the update is save safe, and whether there are any additional, precautionary steps you should take to ensure your saves do not have issues.

 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
-To not have mods delete, add **[NoDelete]** at the beginning of said mod.
+To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.

 **ALWAYS** back up saves before an update.
 Because of the method Wabbajack uses to include the start save, any save within the profile will be wiped.

-Please Please Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.
+*Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.*

 ## FAQ